Car stuttering or juddering can be an unsettling experience - giving you the sense you've lost full control of your car.

-Any kind of judder poses a risk to you, your passengers and other road users, should be addressed as soon as possible.
+Any kind of judder poses a risk to you, your passengers and other road users, and should be addressed as soon as possible.

-If your car has relatively low mileage (say, 30,000 - 50,000 miles), it’s unlikely to be a serious problem.
+If you're experiencing car stuttering, but your vehicle has relatively low mileage (say, 30,000 - 50,000 miles), it’s unlikely to be a serious problem.

 If you're concerned your garage may carry out excessive tests or even exaggerate work done, you may wish to understand the possible causes first.
 This way you can at least sound like you understand the likely issues.

 It goes without saying that if your car is still under warranty, you should contact your dealer to have it looked at.

 If your car is juddering, your 'check engine' light may well be on or come on intermittently.
 However, it may not come on at all even though you are experiencing a judder.

 Some issues with the car juddering can perplex even the most experienced mechanic.
 However, the cause is probably down to a faulty component - the trick is finding out which one!